 Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, SPORTMiX Wholesomes Chicken Meal & Rice Formula's most plentiful ingredient listed is chicken meal, which is considered a quality protein source.
 It also contains menhaden fish meal as additional quality protein sources.

-Additionally, SPORTMiX Wholesomes Chicken Meal & Rice Formula also contains as top ingredients rice flour.
+Additionally, SPORTMiX Wholesomes Chicken Meal & Rice Formula also contains as top ingredients brown rice and rice flour.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

 Allergen alert: This product contains menhaden fish meal and dried egg product which may be problematic for cats who suffer from seafood or eggs food allergies.

 Compared to the other 2862 cat foods in our database, SPORTMiX Wholesomes Chicken Meal & Rice Formula has:

 Using the calculations provided by the AAFCO, SPORTMiX Wholesomes Chicken Meal & Rice Formula has approximately 354 calories per 100g (100 calories/ounce), which is compared to the average of the other dry cat foods in the CatFoodDB.